MicrosoftDocs/learn/learn-pr/azure/intro-to-bot-service-bot-framework-composer/includes/3-how-azure-bot-service-works.md

 ### Adaptive dialogs

 In Composer, dialogs are functional components offered in a visual interface that do not require you to write code.
 The dialog system supports building an extensible model that integrates all of the building blocks of a bot's functionality.
 Composer helps you focus on conversation modeling rather than the mechanics of dialog management.
-Adaptive dialogs and the event model simplify sophisticated conversation modelling enabling more natural, dynamic converation flow, interruption and context switching.
+Adaptive dialogs and the event model simplify sophisticated conversation modelling enabling more natural, dynamic conversation flow, interruption, and context switching.
 They also help you focus on the model of the conversation rather than the mechanics of dialog management.

 ## Extend a bot with language capabilities